-As the Hong Kong Maritime Museum gears up to host On Sharks & Humanity, a powerful new art exhibition which raises awareness of the negative impact of the shark fin trade, we speak with the Hong Kong Shark Foundation to reveal the shocking reality of the issue in Hong Kong, and bust some dangerous myths along the way.
+As the Hong Kong Maritime Museum gears up to host On Sharks & Humanity, a powerful new art exhibition that raises awareness of the negative impact of the shark fin trade, we speak with the Hong Kong Shark Foundation to reveal the shocking reality of the issue in Hong Kong and bust some dangerous myths along the way.

 Walk into any banquet hall in Hong Kong and pick up a menu and chances are Shark Fin Soup will make an appearance.
 Ordered as a symbol of wealth, respect, and generosity to guests, the traditional dish is consumed to mark a celebration, dating back to the Song Dynasty (960AD-1279AD) when it was consumed by emperors and the wealthy.
 But the truth is, the custom is still very much alive in Hong Kong today – and it goes way beyond marking special occasions.

 A survey released by the Hong Kong Shark Foundation in January 2016 revealed that over 98 percent of the 375 restaurants surveyed in Hong Kong serve shark fin soup, some of which have already promised to be shark-free.
 A more recent survey in May 2017 showed that all 23 Chinese restaurant groups in Hong Kong are serving shark fin soup, five of which are promoting shark fin from threatened species.
 This goes against common assumptions that shark fin consumption is on the decline in the region – in fact, over 50 percent of the world’s shark fins are traded through Hong Kong, and 5,600 tonnes were imported in 2016 alone.